 Netherlands

-The bill is more or less a clean transposition of the directive, covering equal pay for work of equal value, gender pay gap reporting obligations and employee information rights.
+The bill is more or less a clean transposition of the Directive, covering equal pay for work of equal value, gender pay gap reporting obligations and employee information rights.
 It also specifies that the burden of proof in pay discrimination cases should fall on employers, who have to justify that any discrepancy in pay is not due to the employee’s gender.

-One difference in the Dutch law is that reporting obligations will apply to employers with 100+ employees (the directive only makes this a requirement for those with a headcount of 150 or more).
+One difference in the Dutch law is that reporting obligations will apply to employers with 100+ employees (the Directive only makes this a requirement for those with a headcount of 150 or more).
 The draft also contains additional provisions concerning the treatment of temporary workers.

 Poland